MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-multiple-computer-build-environment.md

 ### Use vcvarsall.bat to set environment variables

-Open a **Command Prompt** window on the build computer and run *%Program Files%\Microsoft Visual Studio 11.0\VC\vcvarsall.bat*.
+Open a **Command Prompt** window on the build computer and run *%Program Files%\Microsoft Visual Studio\\\<version>\\\<edition>\VC\vcvarsall.bat*.
 You can use a command-line argument to specify the toolset you want to use—x86, native x64, or x64 cross-compiler.
 If you don't specify a command-line argument, the x86 toolset is used.

 This table describes the supported arguments for *vcvarsall.bat*: